nitinkc/nitinkc.github.io/_posts/Java/performanceEngineering/2024-02-09-JVM-Compilation.md

 58   23       3       java.util.ImmutableCollections$SetN$SetNIterator::hasNext (13 bytes)   made not entrant
 1043  779   !
 3       com.sun.tools.javac.jvm.PoolReader$ImmutablePoolHelper::readIfNeeded (148 bytes)   made not entrant
 ```

-column 1 is time in milliseconds since the VM Started<br>
+- `column 1` is time in milliseconds since the VM Started
-column 2 is sequence of execution <br>
+- `column 2` is the order in which the method or the code block is complied
+- `!` means exception
-`n` means Native method <br>
+- `n` means Native method
-`s` means it's a synchronized method <br>
+- `s` means it's a synchronized method
-`%` means the code is in code-cache for optimal performance <br>
+- `%` the code has been **natively compiled** and is now running from **code-cache** for optimal performance
+  - most optimized way possible
-Next column is `1,2,3,4` indicating Compilation level (`C1 -> Native Level 1,2,3` & `C2 -> Native Level 4`) <br>
+- Next column is `1,2,3,4` indicates Compilation level (`C1 -> Native Level 1,2,3` & `C2 -> Native Level 4`)
-`made not entrant` : This message typically appears when a compiled method is invalidated due to changes in the
+- `made not entrant` : This message typically appears when a compiled method is invalidated due to changes in the
 execution profile or other factors.
-When a method is "not entrant," it means that it is no longer considered suitable for execution, and the JVM may deoptimize it or recompile it with different optimizations.
+  - When a method is "not entrant," it means that it is no longer considered suitable for execution, and the JVM may de-optimize it or recompile it with different optimizations.

 # C1 and C2 compilers

 The **HotSpot virtual machine** (since Java version 1.3) contains two conventional JIT-compilers:

-The client compiler, also called **C1**
+The client compiler, also called **C1** produces Native Level 1,2,3
   * C1 is designed to run faster and produce less optimized code,
   * is a better fit for desktop applications, since its faster

-the server compiler, called **opto or C2**.
+the server compiler, called **opto or C2** produces Native Level 4
   * C2 takes a little more time to run but produces a better-optimized code.
   * C2 has been extremely optimized and produces code that can compete with C++
   * is better for long-running server applications that can spend more time on the JIT compilation